Committees of the European Parliament: Non-legislative reports and Own-Initiative Reports

-Committees can also produce reports relevant to their competence, without having to be consulted.
-These are called "Own-Initiative Reports", and are used to submit a motion for a resolution.

-Before drawing up any such report, a committee must obtain the permission of the Conference of Presidents.
-The Conference of Presidents has two months to make a decision, and any reasons for withholding permission must always be stated.

 Cross-committee co-operation

 When drawing up a report, a committee may ask the opinion of another committee on the matter, particularly if it is felt that a proposed amendment would fall into the interests of another committee.
 The committee asked for an opinion will be named as such in the final report.
-The chairman and draftsman of the secondary committee may be invited to take part in any committee discussions held by the primary committee, where the meeting deals with the matter that the secondary committee is advising on.
+The chair and drafter of the secondary committee may be invited to take part in any committee discussions held by the primary committee, where the meeting deals with the matter that the secondary committee is advising on.

 Amendments that are proposed by the secondary committee will be voted on by the committee responsible for producing the report.

 If the Conference of Presidents decides that a requested report falls equally to two committees, both committees will agree upon a joint timetable, and shall work together in producing the report.

 List of standing committees

-This is a list of standing committees along with the respective chairperson as of January 2022.
+This is a list of standing committees along with the respective chairperson as of July 2024.

-Temporary committees
+Special committees

-Under Rules 175 and 176 the European Parliament may at any time set up temporary committees for specific reports for an initial period of no longer than 12 months.
-Examples of such temporary committees have been:
+Under Rule 213 of its rules of procedure, the Parliament may at any time set up special committees for specific reports for an initial period of no longer than 12 months.

+Examples of such special committees have been: